We hope to eat something special and memorable, something new and different

 We often stay in Bercy, up-river (southeast) of Paris.
 It has a flair of tourism and there is a major performance venue.
 Get on a bike and ride into a residential part of Paris.
 There is a independent grocery with lots of interesting items.
 Our remembrance of this place, is when we tried to find a “fork” and asked (unsuccessfully) even attempting to pantomime a fork.
 (The word is fourchette – and that’s how you learn a new word)

-There was a Cheese Plate, in common shrink-wrap, three pieces of cheese on a flimsy square of wood, which we still have.
+There was a Cheese Plate, in common shrink-wrap, three pieces of cheese on a cheap square wood “cutting-board,” which we still have.
 This French version of a cheese sampler, so much more that we have seen before.
-The cheeses were agressive (almost offensive), bold and strong and stinky.
+The cheeses were aggressive (almost offensive), bold, strong, stinky and WONDERFUL.